-Our supplemental information sheet lists the additional expenses for your tour.
 These costs, of course, will vary from person to person.
-You can do your tour for less or the sky can be the limit.
-These figures should be used as a guideline only.
+You can do your program for less or the sky can be the limit.
+These figures should be a guideline only.

 It is best to pay these additional expenses with a credit card, since you get a better rate of exchange.
 Master Card, Visa, and American Express are most accepted.
-The expiration date on your credit card must be good for at least 1 month after the date of your return from Europe; unfortunately, you cannot pay for everything with a credit card, so we highly recommend bringing an ATM/bank card as well as some foreign currency from Hawaii.
+The expiration date on your credit card must be good for at least 1 month after the date of your return from Canada.
+Unfortunately, you cannot pay for everything with a credit card, so we highly recommend bringing an ATM/bank card as well as some US Dollars.